Update notice: This section has been updated following the issue of Change Notification 10 - 2017.

 pH measurements on platelet components should be made between 20 and 24°C or the measurements corrected to 22°C.

-Unless a validated pathogen inactivation process is used, blood components for use in intrauterine transfusion, neonates and infants (see also section 7.21), and plasma components for direct clinical use must be derived from selected donors who fulfil the following criteria:
+Unless a validated pathogen inactivation process is used, blood components for use in intrauterine transfusion, neonates and infants (see also section 7.21) must be derived from selected donors who fulfil the following criteria:

 Each component should be visually inspected at each stage of processing and immediately prior to issue.
 The component must be withdrawn if there is evidence of leakage, damage to or fault in the container, excessive air, suspicion of microbial contamination or any other contraindications such as platelet clumping, unusual turbidity, haemolysis or other abnormal colour change.